-The harbor district in the city of Amsterdam was my birthplace.
-I was born at home, attended by a midwife.
-“Home” was a company-owned apartment, located just a few feet from the waterfront, on the property of a large merchant shipping company where my grandfather worked.
-In post-war Holland, housing was tight and my newly-wed parents were living in a spare room at my grandparents’ place. /
+I was born in the harbor district of the city of Amsterdam, at home, attended by a midwife.
+In post-war Holland, housing was tight and my newly-wed parents were living in a spare room at my grandparents’ place.
+It was a company-owned apartment, located just a few feet from the waterfront, on the property of a large merchant shipping company where my grandfather worked. /

 Many of the crew on Dutch freighters were from Indonesia.
-When ships docked in Amsterdam, the Indonesian crew stayed in large company-owned dormitories located right next door.
-Not speaking any Dutch and being in a country quite foreign to them, the Indonesians kept to themselves and engaged in traditional pastimes, such as kite making.
-They made magnificent kites.
+When ships docked in Amsterdam, the Indonesians stayed in large company-owned dormitories located next door.
+Not speaking any Dutch and being in a foreign country, they kept to themselves and engaged in traditional pastimes, including kite making.
+And they made magnificent kites.
 Brightly colored dragons and serpents that filled the sky.
-Set against Amsterdam’s dreary harbor district, with often gray, rainy weather, this was a feast for my young eyes.
+Set against Amsterdam’s harbor district, with gray skies and rainy weather, this was a feast for my young eyes.
 The men spoke a language I did not understand.
-But I was fascinated by their shiny gold-capped teeth, dark bloodshot eyes and, of course, their kite-making.
+But I was fascinated by their gold-capped teeth, bloodshot eyes and, of course, their kite-making.

-In time, I learned to build my own simple kite.
+In time, I learned to build my own simple kites.

-My Grandparents were both influential in making music available to me.
-When I was 4 or 5, my Grandmother gave me access to her small, but precious classical record collection.
+Both of my grandparents were influential in making music available to me.
+When I was 4 or 5, my grandmother gave me access to her small, but precious classical record collection.
 The first recordings I fell in love with were Mendelssohn’s Violin Concerto in E minor and his Piano Concerto #1 in G minor.
 I played them endlessly, until I could “conduct” them by heart.
 A few years later, after my family had moved to America, I continued to explore music by learning to play the violin.
 I later settled on the piano as my main instrument.
-As my studies became more serious, my Grandmother “influenced” my Grandfather to buy me a Steinway baby grand piano.
+As my studies became more serious, my grandmother convinced my grandfather to buy me a Steinway baby grand piano.
 This was a magical instrument that inspired me for many years.

-Soon after graduating from high school, I left Southern California and bummed around Europe for several years.
-I soon discovered that not having a musical instrument around was making me crazy.
+Soon after graduating from high school, I left Southern California and wandered around Europe for several years.
+I soon felt restless not having a musical instrument around.
 The downside of the piano is that it is not exactly portable.
-So I bought my first guitar – a cheap, plywood, German-made Framus.//////////////////
+So I bought my first guitar – an inexpensive, plywood, German-made Framus.//////////////////

 While hitchhiking around the continent with this indestructable instrument and a simple beginner’s guitar chord chart, I managed to teach myself how to play.
 Since I had only received training in classical music up to that point, I didn’t know any popular music to speak of.
 So I began to invent my own.